 This consultation will inform the work of the Independent Expert in studying human rights obligations and good practices in their use.

-Good practices as well as challenges and lessons learned identified during the consultation will also be compiled as part of the joint UNEP/OHCHR/Independent Expert good practices project, including the Independent Expert's next report to the Human Rights Council to be presented in March 2015.
+Good practices as well as challenges and lessons learned identified during the consultation will also be complied as part of the joint UNEP/OHCHR/Independent Expert good practice project, including the Independent Expert's next report to the Human Rights Council to be presented in March 2015.
+Enhanced understanding of the link between the debates at the HRC and the UNFCCC will also constitute the basis for a side-event presentation by the IE at COP 20 in Lima in December 2014.